 The costs associated with the organization of the Partnership are not fully deductible either by the Partnership or by the Limited Partners.
-Instead, certain costs incurred by the Partnership are added to a capital cost allowance class, with an annual depreciation rate of 5% on a declining basis.
+Instead, certain costs incurred by the Partnership are added to a capital cost allowance class, with an annual depreciation rate of 5% on a declining balance basis, subject to the typical rules applicable under the capital cost allowance regime.